Code-Screen/Code-Screen.github.io/docs/choosing-lib-test.md

   <img style="max-width: 70%;" src="libTestSummary.png" alt="Lib Test Summary"/>
 </figure>

-You can filter these tests based of which `language/framework` the test is available in, and which `skills` are assessed during the test.
+You can filter these tests based on which `language/framework` the test is available in, and which `skills` are assessed during the test.

-Each test is available in multiple languages/frameworks and assess various different skills (e.g. Databases, APIs, REST, etc.).
+Each test is available in multiple languages/frameworks and assesses various skills (e.g. Databases, APIs, REST, etc.).

 There is also a `Difficulty Level` attached to each test, which can be one of the following three values: